 -Stanley Kurtz, National Review Online.

 After graduating Phi Beta Kappa from the Massachusetts Institute of Technology (MIT) in 1980 with a bachelor's degree in biology, Dr. Sax began the combined M.D.-Ph.D. program at the University of Pennsylvania.
 He graduated from Penn in 1986 with a Ph.D. in psychology and the M.D. degree.
 He went on to do a 3-year residency in family practice at Lancaster General Hospital in Lancaster, Pennsylvania.
 Since completing that residency in 1989, he has been in clinical practice as a family physician.
 In 1990, he launched private medical practice in suburban Montgomery County, Maryland, about 30 minutes northwest of the District of Columbia.
 He practiced in the same location, serving families in the same small town, for 18 years (1990 - 2008).
-In June 2008, Dr. Sax began an extended sabbatical from medical practice in order to spend more time working with schools to test and implement gender-aware strategies in the classroom and schoolwide.
+In May 2008, Dr. Sax retired from medical practice in order to devote himself full-time to his work as a writer, a father, and an activist for gender equity (this last category includes his work leading NASSPE).